-A scholarship or fellowship grant (Income Code 15) paid to a nonresident alien who is temporarily present in the United States may or may not be subject to withholding.
+A scholarship or fellowship grant (Income Code 15) paid to a nonresident alien who is temporarily present in the USA may or may not be subject to withholding.
 First, determine the source of the grant.
 If the grant is from foreign sources, no withholding is required.

 Source of income.

-Scholarships, fellowship grants, grants, prizes and awards made by domestic sources are generally treated as income from sources within the United States.
+Scholarships, fellowship grants, grants, prizes and awards made by domestic sources are generally treated as income from sources within the USA.
 However, see Nonresident alien recipient, later.
 Those made by foreign sources are treated as income from foreign sources.

 Nonresident alien recipient.

-Scholarships, fellowship grants, grants, targeted grants, and achievement awards received by nonresident aliens for activities conducted outside the United States are treated as foreign source income.
+Scholarships, fellowship grants, grants, targeted grants, and achievement awards received by nonresident aliens for activities conducted outside the USA are treated as foreign source income.

-Whether a fellowship grant from U.S. sources is subject to withholding depends on the nature of the payments and whether the recipient is a candidate for a degree.
+Whether a fellowship grant from USA sources is subject to withholding depends on the nature of the payments and whether the recipient is a candidate for a degree.

 Candidate for a degree.